Mental Health Disorders We Treat:

 Post-traumatic Stress Disorder (PTSD)

 A psychiatric disorder can occur in people who have experienced or witnessed a traumatic event.
-PTSD can occur at any age, and it affects approximately 3.5% of US adults every year, with 1 – 11 diagnosed in their lifetime.
+PTSD can occur at any age, affecting approximately 3.5% of US adults yearly, with 1 – 11 diagnosed in their lifetime.
 People with PTSD have intense, disturbing thoughts and feelings about their experience long after the traumatic event.
 They may avoid situations or people that remind them of the traumatic event and may have strong adverse reactions to external noises or an accidental touch.
 There are four types of PTSD symptoms: Intrusion, avoidance, alterations in cognition and mood, and alterations in arousal and reactivity.
 Symptoms last more than a month and cause significant distress or problems in daily functioning.
 To learn more, please read our PTSD blog article.

 A chronic brain disorder characterized by episodes where a person cannot distinguish between real and unreal experiences.
 The severity, duration, and frequency of the symptoms can vary.
 When active, schizophrenia can include delusions, hallucinations, disorganized speech, trouble with thinking, and lack of motivation.
-Symptoms usually first appear in early adulthood and persist for at least six months.
+Symptoms usually appear in early adulthood and persist for at least six months.

 Specific Learning Disorder